Emjay-19/Climate-Impact-on-Agricultural-Productivity/README.md

 ## Tools and Methodologies
 ### 1. SQL
-SQL was used for data transformation, preprocessing, and feature engineering.
+PoatgreSQL was used for data transformation, preprocessing, and feature engineering.
-New Columns Created in SQL
+New Columns Created in PostgreSQL
 The following calculated columns were created to improve analysis and segmentation:

 - Country Group